YoussefBhl/github-graphql-react-apollo-redux-expressjs/README.md

 # github-graphql-react-apollo-redux-expressjs

 ### It's a mini platform that allow users to login using github account.
-After a successful login, the user can list his repositroies.
+After a successful login, the user can list his repositories.
 Once the user choose the repository he can explore its contents, start/unstar it and watch/unwatch it.

 ## 1. technologies
 #### Backend side (we need it for login to send the token to client): nodejs, expressjs